US Student Visa

 Types of USA student immigration visas

-- The J-1 visa is issued to students who need to
+- J Visa: This is issued to students who need to

 obtain practical training, which is not available in their home country,

-Where to apply for a US immigration visa
+Where to apply for a US Study Visa

 international student visas should apply at the US embassy or consulate